OutSystems/docs-product/src/extensibility-and-integration/soap/consume/consume-web-service.md

 1. In the **Logic** tab, open the **Integrations** folder.

-1. Right-click the SOAP element and select **Consume SOAP Web Service...**
+1. Right-click the SOAP element and select **Consume SOAP Web Service...**.

     ![](images/soap-consume-1.png)

-1. In the displayed dialog, specify the location of the Web Service definition (WSDL) and click **OK**.
+1. In the displayed dialog, specify the location of the Web Service definition (WSDL) and click **Consume**.

     ![](images/soap-consume-2.png)

     When providing a remote URL, type it exactly the same way as you would type it into your web browser.
-To import a WSDL from your local file system, click **Choose a File** and select your WSDL.
+To import a WSDL from your local file system, click **Upload file** and select your WSDL.

 1. If the service supports more than one binding, choose the desired binding and click **Next**.
     Otherwise, Service Studio skips this step.